-The agency will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:
+The agency will take the following actions to improve retention of females, persons with disabilities, and racial or ethnic minorities:

-- Continue to conduct cross-learning programs to develop employee's skill and competencies. - Continue to provide quality on-boarding orientations. - Continue to announce training opportunities to all employees. - Continue to broadly announce all promotion and transfer opportunities. - Explore broader use of mentorships and learning cohorts, as opportunity permits.
+- Continue cross-learning programs to develop employee's skill and competencies. - Continue provide quality new hire orientations. - Continue to announce training opportunities to all employees. - Continue to broadly announce all promotion and transfer opportunities. - Continue to provide unconscious bias in hiring/interviewing training to all managers and supervisors. - Continue to provide leadership with TRA developed or sourced training on inclusive workforce topics.